 Diversifying the Ranks of First Responders

 In recent years, the San Diego Fire-Rescue Department has been working to encourage diversity among the local fire service.
-The Girls Empowerment Camp is a way to expose girls to fire service by giving them the opportunity to experience it takes to be firefighter, including how to man fire hoses, climb ladders, don full turnout gear, and even climb out of windows.
+The Girls Empowerment Camp is a way to expose girls to fire service careers by giving them the opportunity to experience it takes to be firefighter, including how to man fire hoses, climb ladders, don full turnout gear, and even climb out of windows.

 For some young girls, this camp is all they need to ignite their curiosity and imagine themselves working in the fire service field.